kolappannathan/dotnet-web-api-boilerplate/README.md

 ###### Change the following values

- - In Config.cs in Core.Lib
+ - In Config.cs in Core.Constants
     1. Security.EncryptionKey
  - In appsettings.json
     1. Database connection string.